SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

-## The Solace PubSub+ Software Event Broker
+## The Solace Software Event Broker

-The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/) of the [Solace PubSub+ Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+The [Solace Software Event Broker](https://solace.com/products/event-broker/) of the [Solace Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

 This document assumes a basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/).

-For an example deployment diagram, check out the [PubSub+ Event Broker on Google Kubernetes Engine (GKE) quickstart](https://github.com/SolaceProducts/pubsubplus-gke-quickstart#how-to-deploy-solace-pubsub-software-event-broker-onto-gke).
+For an example deployment diagram, check out the [Solace Event Broker on Google Kubernetes Engine (GKE) quickstart](https://github.com/SolaceProducts/pubsubplus-gke-quickstart#how-to-deploy-solace-pubsub-software-event-broker-onto-gke).

-Multiple YAML templates define the PubSub+ Kubernetes deployment with several parameters as deployment options.
+Multiple YAML templates define the Solace Kubernetes deployment with several parameters as deployment options.
 The templates are packaged as the `pubsubplus` [Helm chart](//helm.sh/docs/topics/charts/) to enable easy customization by only specifying the non-default parameter values, without the need to edit the template files.

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can also manage your deployment's lifecycle, including upgrade and delete.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
 However, in this case, Helm will not be able to manage your Kubernetes rollouts lifecycle.

-It is also important to know that Helm is a templating tool that helps package PubSub+ Software Event Broker deployment into charts.
+It is also important to know that Helm is a templating tool that helps package Solace Software Event Broker deployment into charts.
 It is most useful when first setting up broker nodes on the Kubernetes cluster.
 It can handle the install-update-delete lifecycle for the broker nodes deployed to the cluster.
-It can not be used to scale-up, scale down or apply custom configuration to an already deployed PubSub+ Software Event Broker.
+It can not be used to scale-up, scale down or apply custom configuration to an already deployed Solace Software Event Broker.

-The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).
+The next sections will provide details on the Solace Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).

-## PubSub+ Software Event Broker Deployment Considerations
+## Solace Software Event Broker Deployment Considerations

-The following diagram illustrates the template organization used for the PubSub+ Deployment chart.
+The following diagram illustrates the template organization used for the Solace Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

-The StatefulSet template controls the pods of a PubSub+ Software Event Broker deployment.
+The StatefulSet template controls the pods of a Solace Software Event Broker deployment.
 It also mounts the scripts from the ConfigMap and the files from the Secrets and maps the event broker data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
-The Service-Discovery template is only used internally, so pods in a PubSub+ event broker redundancy group can communicate with each other in an HA setting.
+The Service-Discovery template is only used internally, so pods in a Solace event broker redundancy group can communicate with each other in an HA setting.

-All the `pubsubplus` chart parameters are documented in the [PubSub+ Software Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.
+All the `pubsubplus` chart parameters are documented in the [Solace Software Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.

 ### Deployment scaling

-Solace PubSub+ Software Event Broker can be scaled vertically by specifying either:
+Solace Software Event Broker can be scaled vertically by specifying either:
 * `solace.size` - simplified scaling along the maximum number of client connections; or
 * `solace.systemScaling` - enables defining all scaling parameters and pod resources